Air Fryer Recipe

 Method

-1. In a large bowl, combine shredded chicken, mashed potatoes, onions, garlic powder, paprika, salt, and pepper.
-Mix well.
+1. In a large bowl, combine the shredded chicken, mashed potatoes, onions, garlic powder, paprika, salt and pepper.
+Mix until well combined.

-2. Form the mixture into small oval-shaped croquettes, around two inches in length.
+2. Shape the mixture into small oval croquettes, around two inches in length.

-3. Prepare three plates: one with flour, one with beaten egg, and one with breadcrumbs.
+3. Set out three plates: one with flour, one with beaten egg, and one with breadcrumbs.

-4. Dredge each croquette in flour, dip in beaten egg, and coat with breadcrumbs.
+4. Coat each croquette in flour, dip it in the beaten egg, then cover with breadcrumbs.

-7. Arrange croquettes in the air fryer basket without overcrowding.
+7. Arrange the croquettes in the air fryer basket, taking care not to overcrowd it.

-8. Air fry for approximately 10 minutes, flipping halfway, until golden brown and crispy.
+8. Air fry for approximately 10 minutes, flipping halfway, until golden brown and crisp.

-9. Remove and allow to cool slightly before serving.
+9. Remove and leave to cool slightly before serving.

 Why this works in an air fryer